AI & Hiring

 How This Translates to Your Insurance Agency

 Here's what I see in most North Shore agencies.
 Phones ring after hours and nobody answers.
 Leads come in from the website and sit in an inbox for 24 to 48 hours before someone responds.
 Renewal notices go out late because someone forgot to update the spreadsheet.
 Policy documents get routed to the wrong department because the intake form wasn't filled out correctly.
-CSRs spend hours entering the same data into Applied Epic that was already captured on a paper form.
+CSRs spend hours entering the same data into the management system that was already captured on a paper form.

 Every one of these problems is a task problem, not a people problem.
 Your team isn't lazy or incompetent.
 They're buried in repetitive work that AI should be handling.